BrentGrammer/Pic_Searcher_App/README.md

 ## Completed Tasks:

+- Fixed bug when updating caption on gallery.php with AJAX (function occurs when processing is complete and updates everytime correctly now by using a callback in .post())
 - Added forgot password and reset password feature using PHPMailer with Composer
 - Added a wiki with photos of the app and description of functionality.
 - Gallery page menu items now incorporate flexbox and are responsive.